xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

 ![Diagram showing standard path between GPU memory and CPU memory on the left, versus a direct data path between GPU memory and storage on the right](https://developer.nvidia.com/blog/wp-content/uploads/2019/08/GPUDirect-Fig-1-New.png)

-### What is kvikIO
+### What is kvikIO?

 > [kvikIO](https://github.com/rapidsai/kvikio) is a Python library providing bindings to [cuFile](https://docs.nvidia.com/gpudirect-storage/api-reference-guide/index.html#introduction), which enables GPUDirectStorage (GDS).

-For Xarray, the key bit is that kvikIO exposes a zarr store [`kvikio.zarr.GDSStore`](https://docs.rapids.ai/api/kvikio/stable/api.html#zarr) that does all the hard work for us.
+For Xarray, the key bit is that kvikIO exposes a [a zarr store](https://docs.rapids.ai/api/kvikio/stable/api.html#zarr) called `GDSStore` that does all the hard work for us.
 Since Xarray knows how to read Zarr stores, we can adapt it to create a new storage backend that uses `kvikio`.
 And thanks to recent work funded by the [Chan Zuckerberg Initiative](https://xarray.dev/blog/czi-eoss-grant-conclusion), creating and registering a [new backend](https://docs.xarray.dev/en/stable/internals/how-to-add-new-backend.html) is quite easy!

 ## Integrating with Xarray

-Getting all this to work nicely requires using three in-progress pull requests that
+Getting all these pieces to work together requires using three in-progress pull requests that

 1. [Teach Zarr to handle alternative array classes](https://github.com/zarr-developers/zarr-python/pull/934)
 2. [Rewrite a small bit of Xarray to not cast all data to a numpy array after read from disk](https://github.com/pydata/xarray/pull/6874)
 3. [Make a backend that connects Xarray to kvikIO](https://github.com/xarray-contrib/cupy-xarray/pull/10)

 Writing the backend for Xarray was relatively easy with most of the code copied over or inherited from the existing Zarr backend.
-We did have to ensure that dimension coordinates could be read in directly to host memory without raising an error (by default kvikIO loads all data to device memory).
+We did have to ensure that dimension coordinates (for example, a `time` dimension with timestamps for a timeseries dataset) could be read in directly to host memory (RAM) without raising an error (by default kvikIO loads all data to device memory).
 This is required because Xarrays creates `pandas.Index` objects for such variables.
 In the future, we could consider using `cudf.Index` instead to allow a fully GPU-backed Xarray object.

 ## Usage